-The City received \$1,190,782 as CDBG-CV1 funds and \$1,209,375 in CDBG-CV3 funds, for a total of \$2,400,157 in CDBG-CV funds through a Substantial Amendment to the FY 2019-20 AAP.
-The City continued to expend the CV funds over the FY 2021-22 period.
+The City received \$1,190,782 of CDBG-CV1 funds and \$1,209,375 of CDBG-CV3 funds, for a total of \$2,400,157 in CDBG-CV funds through a Substantial Amendment to the FY 2019-20 AAP.
+The City continued to expend the CV funds over the FY 2022-2023 period.
 Specifically, the following activities were underway:

 - Eden Council for Hope and Opportunity (ECHO): ECHO is educating the community regarding the housing protections available due to COVID-19.
 In addition, ECHO responds to fair housing complaints, conducts audits, and provides conciliation and mediation services.
-ECHO assisted 187 persons. - Salinas Downtown Street Team: This program launched cleanup crews in Chinatown and Downtown Salinas comprised of unhoused Team Members who would receive services and a basic needs stipend for their participation.
+ECHO assisted 170 persons. - Salinas Downtown Street Team: This program launched cleanup crews in Chinatown and Downtown Salinas comprised of unhoused Team Members who would receive services and a basic needs stipend for their participation.
 Team Members are provided with case management services related to goal setting with the ultimate goal of housing stability.
 Team Members will receive pre-employment services to facilitate their path to regular employment.
-This program assisted 113 persons. - City of Salinas Housing Information and Referral Services: The City of Salinas has been providing housing information, education, and referral services to Salinas residents through the Emergency Rental Assistance Program (ERAP), created in response to the Covid-19 Pandemic.
-As of June 2022, the City of Salinas has assisted 1,204 households through the ERAP Program. - Grow Salinas Fund (GSF) / Economic Development Technical Assistance: Through this activity about 175 unduplicated businesses and 65 duplicated businesses were assisted to prevent, prepare, and respond to the COVID-19 pandemic.
-Businesses were assisted through emails, phone calls, acquiring and renewing business licenses, referrals to community business organizations and promotion of workshops.
+This program assisted 50 persons in FY 22-23. - City of Salinas Housing Information and Referral Services: The City of Salinas has been providing housing information, education, and referral services to Salinas residents through the Emergency Rental Assistance Program (ERAP), created in response to the Covid-19 Pandemic.
+As of June 2023, the City of Salinas has assisted 272 households through the ERAP Program. - Economic Development Technical Assistance: The Salinas Business Navigator assisted about 285 unduplicated businesses and 233 duplicated businesses.
+Of those 389 were located in the ANSRA, 292 were existing businesses and 97 were new.
+About 129 were located outside of this area and 97 were existing and 32 were new.
+3 businesses located outside of the ANSRA are currently being assisted for the City's Outdoor Dining Forgivable Loan Program.
+For the City of Salinas Marketing and Technology Micro-Grants, 7 businesses located outside of the ANSRA are being assisted in the process and one has been fully funded, 22 businesses located in the ANSRA are being assisted in the application process and 5 have been fully funded.
+Additionally, businesses were assisted through emails, phone calls, in-person appointment, acquiring and renewing business licenses and city permits and compliance, referrals to community business organizations and promotion of workshops.
+City grants access to # of applicants.